abhinavv245/.github/profile/README.md

 ### Stay Informed About Product and Feature Updates

 To receive notifications regarding product updates and new feature releases, please provide your email address and domain [here](https://docs.google.com/forms/d/e/1FAIpQLSci6dEcPwf2drUnb3yWt4aHLmfrkzE3GDMv8wvbyNMh8_3mnw/viewform).

+## Release Calender

+Minor releases (e.g., bug fixes) will be scheduled around the 15th of each month, while major releases (including new features and patches) will take place at the end of the month.